+Combining everything gives \eqref{eq:seconde_der_h_fInt}.
 We observe that the second derivative is non-positive since $|\langle X_i\rangle_{t,h}|\!\le\! s_{\rm max}$ and therefore $i_{t,h}$ is concave in $h$.
-The second derivative of the free energy $d^2f_{t, h}(\mathring{\by})/dh^2$ is given by \eqref{eq:seconde_der_h_fInt} with $\mathbb{E}$ removed.
+The second derivative of the free energy $d^2f_{t, h}(\mathring{\by})/dh^2$ is given by the right hand side of \eqref{eq:seconde_der_h_fInt} but without the expectation $\mathbb{E}$.
 Therefore $f_{t, h}(\mathring{\by})$ is also concave in $h$. \end{IEEEproof} \begin{remark}[Thermodynamic limit] The interpolation methods used in this paper imply super-additivity of the mutual information and thus (by Fekete's lemma) the existence of the thermodynamic limit $\lim_{L\to \infty} i_{t,h}$.
+The reader is refered to paragraph \ref{thermo} in Sec. \ref{sec:mutualInfoSCmodel} for a discussion of this point.
 Concavity in $h$ thus implies that the convergence of the sequence $i_{t,h}$ is uniform on all $h$-compact subsets and therefore $\lim_{h\to 0}\lim_{L\to \infty} i_{t,h} = \lim_{L\to \infty} \lim_{h\to 0} i_{t,h}$ (note that the MI is bounded for any $h$, so $h=0$ can be included in the compact subset).
 This property will be used later on. \end{remark} \begin{remark}[Interpretation of \eqref{snrconstraint}] Constraint \eqref{snrconstraint}, or \emph{snr conservation}, is essential.
 It expresses that as $t$ decreases from $1$ to $0$, we slowly decrease the snr of the CS measurements and make up for it in the denoising model.
 When $t\!=\!0$ the snr vanishes for the CS model, and no information is available about $\bs$ from the compressed measurements, information comes only from the denoising model.
 Instead at $t\!=\!1$ the noise is infinite in the denoising model and letting also $h\!\to\!0$ we recover the CS model \eqref{eq:CSmodel}.
 Let us further interpret \eqref{snrconstraint}.